sridharsabarish/yocto/Exercises/exercise4.md

 You have before you a coin with the world illuminati inscribed on it and you find a piece of puzzle that contains the hidden meaning of the word illuminiati.
 Solve the piece of puzzle to keep going,.

+// Todo : Clean up the code below and make it a bit easier.

 ```sh